What Makes a Pet Care Service Trustworthy? A Pet Parent's Guide

 4. Recognize the signs of genuine care.
 Unprompted updates, specific observations about your pet's mood, and proactive communication are all signs that your caregiver is paying real attention.

 5. Share behavioral observations regularly.
 If your dog seemed anxious after a new route or your cat was unusually vocal, tell your care team.
-Every recommendation and care decision is an opportunity to reinforce or erode trust.
-Your observations help caregivers make better decisions.
+Every care decision is a chance to reinforce or erode trust, and your observations help caregivers make better ones.

 Pet parents who treat the relationship as a partnership, not a transaction, consistently report higher satisfaction and better outcomes for their animals.
 It is also a lot less stressful for everyone involved, including the dog.